Root systems and diagram calculus. I. Regular extensions of Carter diagrams and the uniqueness of conjugacy classes: Introduction

-\subsection{Connection diagrams}
+\subsubsection{Connection diagrams}

-The connection diagram is the pair $(\Gamma, \Omega)$, where $\Gamma$ is the diagram characterizing connections between roots as they are characterized by Dynkin diagram or by the Carter diagram, and $\Omega$ is an order of elements in the decomposition \eqref{any_roots} that is not necessarily bicolored.
-As in the case of Carter diagrams, roots associated with a connection diagram are linearly independent and are not necessarily simple.
-We omit order $\Omega$ in the description of the connection diagram if the order is clear from the decomposition like \eqref{any_roots}.
-The connection diagram describes the element $w$ (and its inverse $w^{-1}$) obtained as the product of all reflections associated with the diagram, the order $\Omega$ (resp. $\Omega^{-1}$) describes the order of reflections in $w$ (resp. $w^{-1}$).
-Similarly to Remark \ref{rem_primitive}, we call $w$ the {\it primitive element associated with the connection diagram} $(\Gamma, \Omega)$, or {\it $(\Gamma, \Omega)$-primitive element}.
+Let $\Gamma$ be the diagram characterizing connections between roots of a certain set $S$ of linearly independent and not necessarily simple roots, $o$ be the order of reflections in the decomposition \eqref{any_roots}.
+The pair $(\Gamma, o)$ is said to be a {\it connection diagram}.
+We omit indicating order $o$ in the description of the connection diagram if the order of reflections in the decomposition \eqref{any_roots} is clear.
+The connection diagram determines the element $w$ (and its inverse $w^{-1}$) obtained as the product of all reflections associated with the diagram, while the order $o$ (resp. $o^{-1}$) describes the order of reflections in the decomposition of $w$ (resp. $w^{-1}$).
+Similarly to Remark \ref{rem_primitive}, we call $w$ the {\it semi-Coxeter element associated with the connection diagram} $(\Gamma, o)$, or {\it $(\Gamma, o)$-semi-Coxeter element}.